-Simple to bake and perfect with soup or salad these cheddar rye muffins are ideal for quick meals.
+Simple to bake and full of whole grain flavor these cheddar rye muffins are ideal for any meal plan.

 Use at Every Meal

 These muffins definitely make for an excellent soup side dish.
 They go great alongside salad meals, too.
 However, the possibilities don’t end there.